lesamz/MyTDTools/README.md

 # MyTDTools
-Python tools for analysis of time domain astronomy data
+Python tools for analysis of time domain astronomy data.